 These sneak up

 on you on a windy section of road, so it’s good to know where they’re located.

 Though the beginning is somewhat steep, it only lasts a few minutes before

 becoming an easy trail at the top of the hoodoos — just make sure to keep an

 eye on the kids since this trail travels a cliff area!
-The hour-long round trip hike includes Columbia
+The hour-long round-trip

-Valley’s river, lake, and mountain views.
+hike includes Columbia Valley’s river, lake and mountain views.